AmpersandTarski/Ampersand/docs/Examples.md

 ---
 # Examples
 This page is a collection of examples, meant for learning and explaining the language Ampersand.
+TODO: refactor this documentation to match the latest syntax.

 ## Example: Client {#services-example-client}
 This example illustrates the structure of [services in Ampersand](./reference-material/The-language-Ampersand.md#Services)